snltd/gurp/doc/doers.md

 **Notes on `:recreate`**.
 This must be an integer, and it is the `n:1` odds of a zone being destroyed and recreated.
-So, `0` means "never recreate this zone", and `1` means "recreate this zone on every run". `2` You can set the number as high as you like, so if you run `gurp` every 15 minutes and want your zone rebuilt from scratch about once a week, you'd set it to `672`.
+So, `0` means "never recreate this zone", and `1` means "recreate this zone on every run". `2` You can set the number as high as you like, so if you run Gurp every 15 minutes and want your zone rebuilt from scratch about once a week, you'd set it to `672`.
 If you don't set it, it defaults to `0`.